kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 ## Implementation Plan

+@dashpole will internally separate core metrics from summary metrics and make the kubelet use the core metrics.
-I will create a separate endpoint TBD to publish this set of core metrics.
+@dashpole will create a separate endpoint TBD to publish this set of core metrics.
-I will modify volume stats collection so that it relies on this code.
+@dashpole will modify volume stats collection so that it relies on this code.
-I will modify the structure of stats collection code to be "On-Demand".
+@dashpole will modify the structure of stats collection code to be "On-Demand".

 Tenative future work, not included in this proposal:
 Obtain all runtime-specific information needed to collect metrics from the CRI.